-- Crack in exterior stucco wall with OSB backing.
-Fiberglass insulation holds the moisture.
+- Arrow points to crack in exterior stucco wall with OSB backing. - Fiberglass insulation holds the moisture.
 Several years later the OSB backing has completely dissolved. - Look for such problems in older stucco over OSB buildings.

 OSB: Oriented Strand Board is an engineered wood made of pressurized wood strands and adhesives.
 Subject to rotting when exposed to water.